 - Chukwudi Chukwudozie: Ph.
 D. in Petroleum Engineering 2016.
 Chukwudi is now a applied scientist at Amazon.com in Seattle.
 His thesis, supported by a grant from Chevron ETC and co-advised with Mayank Tyagi deals with the development of a fully coupled hydro-mechanical reservoir simulator with focus on the numerical simulation of hydraulic fracturing.

 - Ataollah Mesgarnejad: Ph.
 D. in Mechanical Engineering and M.S. in Mathematics, 2014.
 His thesis deals with multiple numerical aspects of variational models of fracture and applications to out-of-plane deformation of thin films.
-Ata is now a postdoc in the department of Physics at Northeastern University in Boston.
+Ata is now finite elements analysis engineer at Bentley Systems in New Orleans.

 - Cristina (Tugurlan) Marinovici: Ph.D. in Mathematics, 2008.
 In her thesis, Cristina developed a parallel implementation of the Fast Marching Method.
 Cristina is now a Software Engineer at Microsoft.